antonfrMSFT/azure-content/articles/application-insights/app-insights-anomaly.md

     Currently they're sent to those who have [write access to the Application Insights resource](app-insights-resources-roles-access-control.md).
 * *I don't want to be flooded with these messages.*
- * They are limited to three per day.
+ * They are limited to one per day.
 You won't get repeats of any message.
 * *If I don't do anything, will I get a reminder?*
  * No, you get a message about each issue only once.
 * *I lost the email.
 Where can I find the notifications in the portal?*
- * In the Application Insights overview of your app, click the **Anomalies** tile.
+ * In the Application Insights overview of your app, click the **Proactive Detection** tile.